-Davidson Family Dentistry: Urbandale Chamber of Commerce 2022 Business of the Year and winner of the Metro's BEST DENTAL OFFICE in 2022 and 2021!
+Davidson Family Dentistry was honored as the Urbandale Chamber of Commerce 2022 Business of the Year and winner of the Metro's BEST DENTAL OFFICE in 2023, 2022 and 2021!

 "Quality Dentistry, Affordable Service, Compassionate Care."